P-p-H-d/mlib/README.md

 otherwise default operators are used.
 If there is no given oplist, the default oplist for standard C type is used or a globally registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.

+Some methods may return a modifiable pointer to the found element (for example, _get).
+In this case, the user shall not modify the key ordre of the element, as there is no reordering of the tree in this case.

 Example: